eciggaar/banking-chatbot-lab/README.md

 **Tip**: Don't include the `#` character when you type the intent name.

+**Congratulations!!** You've built your own bot in a snap!! :smiley: :smiley:

 ### What to do next

 Now that your bot is complete, you can experiment by enhancing it with new functions.
 For example: